wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 > Use the drop-down menu at the top of the pane to adjust the after-hours value comparison point to more than zero, two, or four hours per week.
 >

-- For employees adapting to remote work, “work” and “life” are less likely to be separated by clear time bounds.
+- For employees adapting to remote work, "work" and "life" are less likely to be separated by clear time bounds.
 Increasing after-hours collaboration can indicate that employees are balancing work and non-work obligations.
 It can also signal that employees are becoming overloaded, and don't have time to complete tasks during the workday.
 - As more collaboration shifts to chats and emails, messages may come in at all hours.
 Employees on the receiving end might be compelled to respond immediately.
 Teams seeing a significant volume of emails and chats shifting into after hours could benefit from having a shared conversation around new norms and expectations for their workday.
 - Teams that see larger increases or decreases in after-hours activity are good candidates for investigating activities that might be driving the change.
 It's a good practice to validate with employees how it impacts their wellbeing and ability to work effectively.
 - For customers with MyAnalytics, Focus plans can empower employees to take better control of their working hours to reduce the workload that spills into after-hours.